mariaboc/aebu/modules/contrib/audiofield/README.md

 Wavesurfer Audio Player
-  Wavesurfer requires installation of the Wavesurfer library located at https://github.com/katspaugh/wavesurfer.js - these files should be downloaded and placed in /libraries/wavesurfer such that the file pwavesurfer.min.js is found at /libraries/wavesurfer/dist/.
+  Wavesurfer requires installation of the Wavesurfer library located at https://github.com/katspaugh/wavesurfer.js/releases - these files should be downloaded and placed in /libraries/wavesurfer such that the file wavesurfer.min.js is found at /libraries/wavesurfer/dist/.

+  Please note that there are two versions of Wavesurfer (> 2.0 and < 2.0).
+  Audioplayer supports both installations (installed to the same directory), but there are small feature differences between the two to be aware of.
+The drush command will install the latest version.

+  Install through drush using command drush audiofield-download wavesurfer.

 WordPress Audio Player
   WordPress Audio Player requires installation of the Standalone version of the WordPress Audio Player located at http://wpaudioplayer.com/standalone These files should be downloaded and placed in /libraries/wordpress-audio such that the file audio-player.js can be found at /libraries/wordpress-audio.

+  Install through drush using command drush audiofield-download wordpress.

   WordPress Audio Player only supports a single skin, but does support a single audio player for multiple files.
 However, the multi-file version of